 On January 14, 2011, the Obama Administration announced a series of policy changes further easing restrictions on travel and remittances to Cuba that had been rumored in the second half of 2010.
 The changes were designed to make it easier to engage in educational, religious, and other types of people-to-people travel and allow all Americans to send remittances to Cuba.
 The changes were similar to policy that was in place from 1999 under the Clinton Administration through mid-2004 under the Bush Administration.
-President Obama directed the Secretaries of State, Treasury, and Homeland Security to amend regulations and policies "in order to continue efforts reach out to the Cuban people in support of their desire to freely determine their country's future."
+President Obama directed the Secretaries of State, Treasury, and Homeland Security to amend regulations and policies "in order to continue efforts to reach out to the Cuban people in support of their desire to freely determine their country's future."
 The Administration maintained that the policy changes would increase people-to-people contact, help strengthen Cuban civil society, and make Cuban people less dependent on the Cuban state.
-The changes occurred at the same time that the Cuban government began laying off
+The changes occurred at the same time that the Cuban government began laying off thousands of state workers and increasing private enterprise through an expansion of the authorized categories for self-employment.

-5 White House, "Fact Sheet: Reaching Out to the Cuban People," April 13, 2009.
+3 White House, "Fact Sheet: Reaching Out to the Cuban People," April 13, 2009.